 Although it may not be readily apparent to most, businesses, just like real property or investment accounts, are assets that may be subject to equitable division upon divorce in Georgia.
 See Miller v.
 Miller, 288 Ga.
 274 (2010).
-In fact, Georgia case law makes it quite clear that business, similar to other forms of property may be divided upon divorce if deemed marital property, or they may be exempt from the equitable division process if they are deemed to be separate property.
+Georgia case law makes it quite clear that business, similar to other forms of property, may be divided upon divorce if deemed marital property, or they may be exempt from the equitable division process if they are deemed to be separate property.
 For further discussion of the marital v. non-marital property in Georgia, see our article addressing this topic.
 According to the Supreme Court of Georgia:

 "Certainly, a closely-held corporation may be a marital asset subject to equitable division in a divorce.
-And, even a business which was started as the result of separate pre-marital funds may be subject to equitable division if there is an appreciation in the value of the business during the years of the marriage due to the spouses' individual or joint efforts."
+And, even a business that was started as the result of separate pre-marital funds may be subject to equitable division if there is an appreciation in the value of the business during the years of the marriage due to the spouses' individual or joint efforts."

 Jones-Shaw v.
 Shaw, 291 Ga.
 252 (2012) (citing Wright v.
 Wright, 277 Ga.
 133 (2003) and Miller v.
 Miller, 288 Ga.
 274 (2010).